 February 26, 2019

 You’ve made the decision to move into an independent living apartment.
 Now, it’s time to make it feel like home.
-While this transition can be full of emotion, it’s a good time for decluttering and focusing on what’s most meaningful.
+While this transition can be full of emotion, it’s a good time for decluttering and focusing on what’s most meaningful when decorating a senior living apartment.

 Certainly, you’ll want to keep sentimental pieces for your new home.
 At the same time, you may want to rethink other pieces or add new items to make it more functional.
 Use these five tips to find the right balance and create a home you’ll love.